mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 +++How to find these journeys?

 To find these journeys, navigate to the **Journeys** menu and filter the list on "Status = Live" and "Type = Read segment".
-You can also order chronologically from the earliest to the latest "Published" date.
+You can also order journeys chronologically from the earliest to the latest "Published" date.

 ![](assets/inline-migration-steps1.png)

 Open them from top to bottom.

 * Check that the journey has a message.
 * Check that they are not recurrent journeys.
 These are not ad-hoc.
-You most probably want to keep them Live.
+You most probably want to keep them live.
 For example, this one is a recurrent journey (not ad-hoc):

     ![](assets/inline-migration-steps2.png)

 * If you have used wait or event listeners in those journeys, profiles may still be inside.
 Look at the journey execution date and add any hours/days that you have defined in your waits or event listeners to deduce the actual date when no profiles are left inside.
 If that date is in the past, you can stop the journey.
-Otherwise, this journey will be automatically moved to the "Finished" status 30 days after the journey execution date.
+Otherwise, this journey automatically moves to the "Finished" status 30 days after the journey execution date.

 +++